mherchel/herchel.com/src/blog/variables/index.md

 ### Set up event listeners

-The `mousemove` event won't fire unless we set up an event listener to tell it to do so.
-For performance reasons, we only want this to be active when the mouse button is actively being pressed.
+The `handleMouseMove` method won't fire unless we activate an event listener and point it to the method.
+For performance reasons, we only want the event listener to be active when the mouse button is actively being pressed.

-So, we need to set up methods to handle both the `mousedown` and `mouseup` events.
+To do this, we set up `handleMouseDown` and `handleMouseUp` methods that will be called when the `mousedown` and `mouseup` events are triggered.

 ```js
 class Template extends React.Component {